wp-plugins/dynamic-content-gallery-plugin/README.txt

 * [FAQ](http://www.studiograsshopper.ch/dynamic-content-gallery/faq/)
 * [Error messages info](http://www.studiograsshopper.ch/dynamic-content-gallery/error-messages/)

-If, having referred to the above resources, you still need assistance, visit the support page at http://www.studiograsshopper.ch/forum/.
+If, having referred to the above resources, you still need assistance, you can post a question on the [plugin's WordPress.org Support Forum](http://wordpress.org/support/plugin/dynamic-content-gallery-plugin).
 Support is provided in my free time but every effort will be made to respond to support queries as quickly as possible.
-I do not have time to monitor the wordpress.org forums, therefore please post any questions on my site's forum.

 Thanks for downloading the plugin.
 Enjoy!